Operation Varsity: Aircraft and troop losses

-Losses of airborne troops were high.
-The cause of this high casualty rate can most likely be traced to the fact that the operation was launched in full daylight, rather than a night-assault.
-The airborne landings were conducted during the day primarily because the planners believed that a daytime operation had a better chance of success than at night, the troops being less scattered.
+Losses of airborne troops were high, probably due to the operation being launched in full daylight, rather than at night.
+The landings were conducted during the day primarily because the planners believed that a daytime operation had a better chance of success than at night as the troops would be less scattered.

 However, landing paratroopers, and especially gliders, without the cover of darkness left them exceedingly vulnerable to anti-aircraft fire.
 The official history of the British Airborne Divisions highlights the cost of this trade-off, stating that of the 416 gliders that landed, only 88 remained undamaged by enemy fire, and that between 20–30 percent of the glider pilots were casualties.
 Another historian argues that the gliders landing in daylight was a calamity, with the 194th Glider Infantry Regiment having two-thirds of their gliders hit by ground fire and suffering heavy casualties as they landed.
-The casualty rates were worsened by the slow rates of release and descent of the gliders themselves, and the fact that each aircraft towed two gliders, slowing them even further; as the time to release a glider unit was 3–4 times longer than a parachute unit, the gliders were vulnerable to flak.
+The casualty rates were worsened by the slow rates of release and descent of the gliders themselves, and by each aircraft towing two gliders, slowing them even further; as the time to release a glider unit was 3–4 times longer than a parachute unit, the gliders were vulnerable to flak.

-A large number of paratroop drop aircraft were hit and lost as well.
-This was largely due to the hostile conditions encountered by the drop aircraft.
+A large number of paratroop drop aircraft were also hit and lost.
 Operation Varsity's paratroop drop phase was flown in daylight at slow speeds at very low altitudes, using unarmed cargo aircraft, over heavy concentrations of German 20 mm, 37 mm, and larger calibre antiaircraft (AA) cannon utilizing explosive, incendiary, and armor-piercing incendiary ammunition.
 By that stage of the war, German AA crews had trained to a high state of readiness; many batteries had considerable combat experience in firing on and destroying high speed, well-armed fighter and fighter-bomber aircraft while under fire themselves.
 Finally, while many if not all of the C-47s used in Operation Varsity had been retrofitted with self-sealing fuel tanks, the much larger C-46 Commando aircraft employed in the drop received no such modification.
-This was exacerbated by the C-46's unvented wings, which tended to pool leaked gasoline at the wing root where it could be ignited by flak or a stray spark.
-Although 19 of 72 C-46 aircraft were destroyed during Operation Varsity, losses of other aircraft types from AA fire during the same operation were also significant, including 13 gliders shot down, 14 crashed, and 126 damaged; 15 Consolidated B-24 bombers shot down, and 104 damaged; and 30 C-47s shot down and 339 damaged.
+This was exacerbated by the C-46's unvented wings, which allowed leaked gasoline to pool at the wing root where it could be ignited by flak or a stray spark.
+19 of 72 C-46 aircraft were destroyed during Operation Varsity, and losses of other aircraft types from AA fire were also significant, including 13 gliders shot down, 14 crashed, and 126 damaged; 15 Consolidated B-24 bombers shot down, and 104 damaged; and 30 C-47s shot down and 339 damaged.